FoxxMD/blog/_posts/2025-04-07-migrating-to-traefik.md

 SWAG offers the docker mod [swag-auto-proxy](https://github.com/linuxserver/docker-mods/tree/swag-auto-proxy) which generates nginx confs for services discovered by docker label on the same machine NGINX is running on.
 I forked this as [swag-auto-proxy-multi](https://github.com/FoxxMD/docker-mods/tree/swag-auto-proxy-multi) and wrote new functionality to enable it to work with multiple hosts using [docker-socket-proxy](https://docs.linuxserver.io/images/docker-socket-proxy/).

-While this does work it's not *good.* The inner workings are a mess of bash scripts that generate nginx confs and reload *the entire application* every time new changes are made.
+While this does work, it's not *good.* The inner workings are a mess of bash scripts that generate nginx confs and reload *the entire application* every time new changes are made.
 It's also barebones compared to applications like Traefik that have [service discovery as a first-class feature.](https://traefik.io/glossary/service-discovery/)

 ### Requirements/Spec

 Before YOLO'ing another reverse-proxy solution I came up with a list of requirements that needed to met.
 I have 60+ stacks, over 100 containers, running on 7 machines.

-If I am going to switch and do all the work to get most of these served then the new solution was going to have to 1) have **feature parity** with SWAG + features I use with it (auth) and 2) be **easier** to implement with all my machines than the current swag + auto-proxy setup.
+If I am going to switch and do all the work to get most of these served, then the new solution was going to have to 1) have **feature parity** with SWAG + features I use with it (auth) and 2) be **easier** to implement with all my machines than the current swag + auto-proxy setup.

 The requirements: